krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 20336 % 100 = 36
 ```

-As shown in Figure 6-3, two student IDs point to the same name, which is obviously incorrect.
-We call this situation where multiple inputs correspond to the same output a <u>hash collision</u>.
+As shown below, two student IDs now point to the same name, which is clearly incorrect.
+We call this situation, where multiple inputs map to the same output, a <u>hash collision</u>.

 ![Hash collision example](hash_map.assets/hash_collision.png){ class="animation-figure" }